defarm/obsidian/Zettelkasten/Information/To Do.md

 			- [ ] Lowercase
 			- [ ] When orphaned or not yet templated
 			- During add templates?
-	- [ ] Hotkey to select most recent word to turn it into a link (templater)
 - [ ] JavaScript
+	- [ ] Checks files for words of known or created links and aliases and turns them into links.
+Called when? **
-	- [ ] Remedy absolute paths to tp.app.vault in:
+	- [ ] Remedy absolute paths to tp.app.vault in: **
 		- [ ] getTag
 		- [ ] getSubject
 		- [ ] getSource